BorderlessNomad/realtime-notifications/README.md

 * node.js - evented I/O for the backend
 * socket.io - makes realtime apps possible in every browser and mobile device
 * redis.io - key-value store with pub-sub
+* php - general-purpose, easy to use scripting language
 * ♥♥ Love ♥♥

 Installation